 - 1 medium butternut squash, peeled and diced (about 4 cups)

-- 2 sweet potatoes or yams, peeled and diced (about 4 cups)
+- 2 jewel sweet potatoes (garnets can be too sweet) or yams, peeled and diced (about 4 cups)

 - 2 bay leaves